Atrisco Land Grant

 The Atrisco Land Grant (merced) of 1692 is one among many Spanish land grants in New Mexico.
 It is in the Atrisco Valley (Valle de Atrisco) south of Albuquerque, New Mexico.
 The grant was established during the New World expansion of the Spanish Empire, as part of the Viceroyalty of New Spain (Nueva España).
-Out of hundreds of land grants, Spain made only a few during the first 200 years of Spanish rule (1598–1821).

 The Atrisco land was given to individuals who intended to found a settlement.
 Other grants were made to individuals, or to communal groups establishing settlements, or to Pueblo peoples for communal lands that they already occupied, such as the Pueblos of Sandia to the north of Atrisco, and Isleta to the south.
 Other nearby land grants included the Elena Gallegos to the east, created in 1694 for Diego Montoya, it has developed as northern Albuquerque.
 The Alameda was granted in 1710 to Francisco Montes Vigil to the north and extends west of the Rio Grande; the Carnuel was granted to the residents of Cañon de Carnué (Tijeras Canyon) to the east; and the Pajarito to people in the south.
 In the 18th century, the Crown granted land to genízaros, at the request of missionaries.